 Administrative and legislative burden has long been an issue for agroforestry farmers (Garca de Jalon et al., 2017; Mosquera-Losada et al., 2017; Augère-Granier, 2020; EURAF, 2024) and for farmers in general (De La Hamaide & Trompiz, 2024; ECVC, 2024).
-Those legislative
+Those legislative constraints include administrative and bureaucracy complexity, delays in and lack of agroforestry programmes, and difficulties in being granted permission to plant trees

 18 "This GAEC includes a requirement to maintain landscape features (e.g. hedges and ponds), and a ban on cutting hedges and trees during the bird breeding and rearing season, to improve on-farm biodiversity.
 Member States can also decide to include measures to avoid invasive plant species.
-(Sajn, 2024)".
+(Sain, 2024)".